Evelyn de Rothschild: Personal life

 On 30 November 2000, Rothschild married the American lawyer and entrepreneur Lynn Forester, who was the head of the Luxembourg-based wireless broadband venture FirstMark Communications Europe and the former wife of Andrew Stein, a New York City political figure who served as the last president of the New York City Council.
 By this marriage, he has two stepchildren, Benjamin Forester Stein (b.
 1985) and John Forester Stein (b.
 1988).
 On the announcement of the marriage, the de Rothschild couple were invited to spend their honeymoon at the White House, where they agreed to stay one night.

 Honours

 Evelyn de Rothschild was appointed a Knight Bachelor in the 1989 New Year Honours.

 Death

 Sir Evelyn de Rothschild owned homes in London, New York City, Martha's Vineyard, and Buckinghamshire, where he lived at Ascott House, a country estate owned by the National Trust.
 He died at his home in London, after suffering a stroke, on 7 November 2022, at the age of 91.

+Posthumous sexual harassment and assault allegations

+In 2025, de Rothschild was posthumously accused of sexual harassment and assault by multiple women.
+These events were alleged to have occurred during the 1990s.
+According to The Guardian "sources alleged that [de Rothschild] would 'take his pick' of junior staff at the bank and shower them with attention before behaving inappropriately towards them."
+Additionally, "The claims include serious sexual assaults.
+One included a violent assault of a member of staff when she was a young woman working for him.
+Another allegation is that he put his hands down a different woman's top and under her underwear to grope her.
+And a third woman claimed she was forced to perform a sex act on him while he sat on his desk."